FlavScents AInsights Entry for 3-(methyl thio) hexanol (CAS: 51755-66-9)

 8. Practical Insights for Formulators

-3-(Methyl thio) hexanol is valued for its ability to impart a realistic sulfurous note in savory flavors.
-It synergizes well with other sulfur compounds and can enhance the authenticity of complex profiles.
-Formulators should be cautious of its potent odor, which can easily dominate a blend if overused.
+3-(Methyl thio) hexanol is valued for its ability to impart a realistic savory note, making it a powerful tool in both flavor and fragrance formulations.
+It synergizes well with other sulfur-containing compounds and can enhance the authenticity of savory profiles.

-Common pitfalls include using it at too high a concentration, leading to an overpowering or unpleasant aroma.
-It is often under-used in applications where a subtle sulfur note could enhance realism.
+Common pitfalls include overuse, leading to an overpowering or unpleasant aroma.
+It is frequently under-used in complex formulations where its impact could provide significant enhancement.

 Citation hooks: FlavScents; industry practice